 The criteria are presented below in an overview format and a more detailed version.
 We invite you to comment about them by clicking here.

-Overview of Criteria for Health Care Quality Measure Appropriateness:
+Overview and Details of 10 Criteria for Health Care Quality Measure Appropriateness:

 Does it matter to patients?